Zhao Wei: Japanese flag dress

-In 2001, Zhao shot a group of photos for the August issue of fashion magazine L'Officiel China.
-In one photo, Zhao was wearing a designer dress (Heatherette NYC label, designed by Richie Rich).
-The dress assembled a pattern similar to the Japanese military's Rising Sun Flag during World War 2.
-Four months later, in December 2001, Xiaoxiang Morning Herald, a local evening newspaper in Hunan, questioned and criticized the photo, provoking a national outcry against Zhao.
-On 9 December, the newspaper Beijing Evening News and network Sina.com published Zhao's apology letter.
+In 2001, Zhao posed for a photo shoot in New York for the August issue of Shizhuang Fashion.
+In one image, she wore a Heatherette dress designed by Richie Rich.
+The photo attracted little attention upon publication but, three months later, drew backlash online after being interpreted as resembling the Japanese military's Rising Sun flag used during World War II.
+In December 2001, the Changsha-based Xiaoxiang Morning Herald, following a reader's tip, reported on the online controversy, which quickly escalated into a wider public outrage.
+On 9 December, Beijing Evening News and Sina published Zhao's apology letter.
 On 17 December, Zhao again apologized on the television show Entertainment Live.

-On 28 December 2001, during her performance at a concert in Hunan, Zhao was attacked and had feces thrown at her on stage by Fu Shenghua, a construction worker who claimed his grandparents had been killed during the Second Sino-Japanese War.
+On 28 December 2001, during her performance at a Hunan Economic TV gala in Changsha, Zhao was attacked and had feces thrown at her on stage by Fu Shenghua, a construction worker who claimed his grandparents had been killed during the Second Sino-Japanese War.
 However, after a two-month investigation, Beijing Youth Daily concluded that Fu had lied to the media.
 The investigation revealed that no one in his family had been killed during the war and that Fu was not a construction worker but had been unemployed for several years.

-Assaulting pregnant woman
+Alleged assault on pregnant woman

-Due to Zhao's "Japanese flag dress" controversy, Zou Xue, then editor of L'Officiel China, stepped down from the magazine.
-She later became a business partner with Zhao and they opened a bar in Beijing, until it went out of business due to mismanagement, leading to their disputes.
-On 28 July 2004, Zhao‘s driver, Wu Jue, led around 20 people into a Beijing restaurant where Zou, then eight months pregnant, was staying and assaulted her, allegedly saying it was a lesson on behalf of Zhao.
-Zou accused Wu of acting under Zhao's orders and took her to court.
+Due to Zhao's "Japanese flag dress" controversy, Zou Xue aka Snow Zou, then editor of L'Officiel China, stepped down from the magazine.
+She later became a business partner with Zhao and they opened a bar in Beijing in February 2004, but it went out of business within two months due to mismanagement, leading to their disputes.
+On 28 July 2004, Zhao's driver, Wu Jue, led around 20 people into a Beijing restaurant where Zou, then eight months pregnant, was staying and assaulted her, allegedly saying it was a lesson on behalf of Zhao.
+Zou accused Wu of acting under Zhao's orders, accused Zhao of using drugs with friends at the bar, physically abusing employees, before taking Zhao to court.
 In April 2005, the court found Zhao not guilty, holding Wu solely responsible.
 Wu was ordered to pay Zou medical expenses amounting to RMB 2,146 and an additional RMB 1,000 for emotional distress.
+After the incident, Zou changed her Chinese name to Zou Xian.
+In 2014, when she reemerged as the director of But Always, she stated that she had reconciled with Zhao and they remained close friends.